 - You are what you eat.
 Next to proper hydration and exercise, food is the most important lifestyle change you can make for kidney stone prevention.

-- “Having more frequent and smaller portioned meals may be helpful,” says Douglas Gaker, MD, urologist with Kettering Health Network.
+- Portion control.
+“Having more frequent and smaller portioned meals may be helpful,” says Douglas Gaker, MD, urologist with Kettering Health Network.

 - Changing the amount of certain nutrients in your diet may also help prevent kidney stones: